|Quick Facts: Boilermakers|

 Most boilermakers learn their trade through an apprenticeship program.
 Candidates are more likely to be accepted into training programs if they already have welding experience and certification.

-Employment of boilermakers is projected to grow 4 percent from 2012 to 2022, slower than the average for all occupations.
+Employment of boilermakers is projected to grow 9 percent from 2014 to 2024, faster than the average for all occupations.
 Workers with welding experience and general mechanical aptitude will have the best job opportunities.

 Compare the job duties, education, job growth, and pay of boilermakers with similar occupations.